sjbrown/1kfa/mod_guide_player.md

     Take note of any secondary results on the cards, found in the center of the resolving card.
 See the rules below for their effects.
   - **Secondary result** (Wound cards, blessing cards, XP cards)

+Place all the revealed cards on your discard pile, keeping the resolving card on top.

 - **Interpret**\
   Take the primary result and find the matching text on the Move card that matches it.
 Perform the actions and answer any questions demanded by the matching text on the Move card.
 Also perform any mechanical actions demanded by the secondary results at this point.